 Inspector Jacob replied five days later, informing Major Farthing that police could not investigate the allegations unless the victims came forward themselves.
 The police were told not to “cold call” victims of sexual abuse at the risk of re-traumatising them.
 Within a few days, Inspector Jacob was notified of Wilson’s death.

 Counsel assisting the Commission, Simeon Beckett, asked whether Inspector Jacob told the Salvation Army to approach victims without reporting the allegations to the police.

 “I thought I had.
 I thought that was an indication to the Salvation Army that we’re not going to start an investigation until these people engage with us,” he said.

 “It certainly wasn’t meant to say to the Salvation Army, ‘Don’t worry about it’.”

 Wilson went to his grave without ever having been convicted over the physical and sexual violence he inflicted on at least 15 victims.
 Between 1996 and 1998, charges were laid by NSW Police against Wilson in relation to the sexual abuse of five boys at Bexley and Gill but in 2000, he was acquitted of all charges.

 Between 1957 and 1975, the Salvation Army kept no records of Captain Lawrence Wilson’s performance as an officer.
 These records should have included all allegations against him relating to child sexual abuse, whether the allegations were resolved and how they were resolved.
 Instead, Wilson was just moved from Home to Home, leaving a trail of trauma and broken spirits behind him.

-Image: The Telegraph
+Feature Image: The Telegraph